dsleep/SPP/README.md

 - run "UpdatePrereqs.bat" will update python with necessary modules and download the PreReqs into 3rdParty Folder
 - run "GenerateProjects.bat" will run cmake with 'cmake . -BCMAKEBUILD -G "Visual Studio 16 2019" -A x64' creating solution into CMAKEBUILD folder

+## WARNING

+This big of work is a crazy WIP, use at your own riskk!

 ## Optional

 - CUDA